Goulustis/One_Class_MNIST/README.md

 Due to the amount of data available, the pretraining of the autoencoder did not improve on the performance on classification task.

 Additionally, as opposed to reducing the variance of g, the variance of the last layer of the encoder is reduced instead.

+Oh, and create dc_img folder if you want to make the autoencoder.
+The autoencoder model is taken from https://github.com/L1aoXingyu/pytorch-beginner/tree/master/08-AutoEncoder